Hyperbolic energy and Maskit gluings

 The differentiability requirements of $\bar g$ at the conformal boundary at infinity often need to be added in the definitions above, and depend upon the problem at hand.
 Here we will be interested in a class of manifolds with well defined mass, as will be made precise in Section~\ref{ss5VII21.3}.

-The reader is warned that there is no consistency in the literature concerning this terminology.
+The reader is warned that there is no consistency in the literature concerning terminology.
 While our definition of ALH coincides with that of several authors, some other authors use AH for what we call ALH here.
 However, we find it natural to reserve the name AH for the special case where the metric is asymptotic to that of hyperbolic space.

-Our analysis here is motivated by the localised boundary-gluings of \red{ALH} manifolds, or initial data sets, as in \cite[Section~3.5]{ChDelayExotic}.
-In this section we present a somewhat more precise version of these gluings.
+After these preliminaries, we are ready to proceed with our construction.
 We start with points $p_1$, $p_2$, lying on the conformal boundary of two \red{ALH} vacuum initial data sets $(M_1,g_1,K_1)$ and $(M_2,g_2,K_2)$ .
 (An identical construction applies when $p_1$ and $p_2$ belong to the same manifold; then the construction provides instead a handle connecting a neighborhood of $p_1$ with a neighborhood of $p_2$.
 Instead of vacuum initial data one can also take e.g.\ data satisfying the dominant energy condition; the construction will preserve this.